-- front of car to (left) side of bicycle/moped

-- front of car to rear end of bicycle

-- front of car to front of moped

-- side of car to front of moped

-heavy goods vehicle
+- front of car to (left) side of bicycle/light-powered two-wheeler - front of car to rear end of bicycle - front of car to front of light-powered two-wheeler - side of car to front of light-powered two-wheeler heavy goods vehicle single vehicle light-powered two-wheeler rider accidents.

-- front of HGV to side bicycle/moped - front of HGV to front bicycle/moped - side of HGV to side of bicycle/front of moped - side of HGV to front of bicycle/side of moped single vehicle light-powered two-wheeler rider accidents. - .
-Research should be undertaken into long term consequences of injuries.
+- front of HGV to side bicycle/light-powered two-wheeler - front of HGV to front bicycle/light-powered two-wheeler - side of HGV to side of bicycle/front of light-powered two-wheeler - side of HGV to front of bicycle/side of light-powered two-wheeler

+- Research should be undertaken into long term consequences of injuries.
 Very little is known about these consequences, especially about their severity.
 This is considered a deficiency of existing injury scaling systems. - .
 When using humans or human substitutes for two-wheeler rider protection research, the choice should be such that they represent the age of the real accident victims e.g. for cyclists 5-25 years and older than 65.

-For light-powered two-wheeler riders this age agroup is: 25-25 years.

-- Research is needed for more reliable bicycle lighting equipment. - .
-Optimalization of crash helmets should be undertaken: - Legal standards should be based on appropriate biomechanical criteria. - The influence of the surface of the outer shell of the helmet in relation to rotational acceleration of the brain and its resulting injuries should be studied. - Research should be undertaken into the problem of losing crash helmets during accidents, although suggestions for improvements have been tabled in the relevant UN-ECE group of rapporteurs.
+For light-powered two-wheeler riders this age group is: 15-25 years. - .
+Research is needed for more reliable bicycle lighting equipment. - .
+Optimalization of crash helmets should be undertaken: - Legal standards should be based on appropriate biomechanical criteria. - The influence of the surface of the outer shell of the helmet on rotational acceleration of the brain and its resulting injuries should be studied. - Research should be undertaken into the problem of losing crash helmets during accidents (although suggestions for improvements have been tabled in the relevant UN-ECE group of rapporteurs).